 Everything was so easy a decade back.
 Employees used company-issued computers, spoke on company-owned cell phones, and played by the IT department’s rules.
 People usually weren’t allowed to use their own laptops or mobile devices for work, which enabled IT teams to keep everything locked down.

 But then, the mobile revolution happened.
 No longer content to use archaic computers and ancient communication devices, employees wanted to do both personal and business tasks on the same machines.
-So many companies began implementing bring your own device policies, allowing workers to use whatever computer or phone they wanted.
+So many companies began implementing BYOD policies, allowing workers to use whatever personal phone or computer they wanted.

 The most glaring negative of a BYOD policy is that the IT department loses almost all control over the hardware.
 Your sysadmins can’t fully dictate what apps or programs employees install, how they secure their devices, or what files they download.